VIDA-NYU/domain_discovery_tool_deprecated/README.md

     docker build -t domain_discovery_tool .

-or download the latest published docker build (you do not need to clone the DDT repository in this case)
+or download the latest published docker build (you do not need to clone the DDT repository in this case):

     docker pull vidanyu/ddt:latest

 Run the app using the Docker image that you just built.
 This starts the elasticsearch and the DDT server: